retomock/java-docgen/README.md

 # Java DocGen
 The goal of Java DocGen is to automatically document the inner workings of your Java Microservices by using static code analysis.
-In order to do so, it combines information extracted for the Java source code files with information extracted from the compiled `.class` files.
+In order to do so, it combines information extracted from the Java source code files with information extracted from the compiled `.class` files.

 In its initial version Java DocGen makes a number of assumptions: